-The retina needs to be attached to the back of the eye to survive and work properly, so if a retinal detachment is not detected and treated quickly it may result in the loss of some or all the vision in your eye.
+The retina needs to be attached to the pigment epithelium to survive and work properly.
+If a retinal detachment is not detected and treated quickly it can lead to a loss of some or all the vision in your eye.

 A rare type of retinal detachment can occur when fluid from the vessels behind the retina leaks between the retinal layers without there being a hole or tear present.
 This type of detachment happens because of another condition such as an inflammation or tumour.